 According to a Harris Poll conducted for Root Insurance, almost two out of every five Americans have shopped on their mobile devices while behind the wheel.

-The statistics have increased in the past year, according to the Harris Poll conducted for Root Insurance.
-Now, with peak holiday shopping season upon us, more and more people are jumping on deals whenever they can — including in the car.
+When peak holiday shopping season was upon us, more and more people were jumping on deals whenever they could — including in the car.
 Forty-six percent of people who admitted to “shopping while driving” said they were browsing through an online store, 45% said they were checking the status of an order, 40% were looking into the availability of an in-store item, 36% were searching for coupons or deals, and 33% were making purchases at checkout.

 The poll also showed people ages 18-54 are more than three times as likely to have “shopped while driving” than people 55 or older.

 “There might be flash sales going on or you’re driving home from work, and when you’re depleted, you don’t have as much self-control and you don’t resist the temptation,” Ravi Dhar, director of the Center for Customer Insights at the Yale School of Management, told Fast Company.
 “You should wait and do it later.”